 Over Martin's strenuous objections, Captain Murphy had insisted he take off a bare minimum of at least two weeks personal time.
 He had, of course, already been away from work since Vicky had died, but at least those days had been filled with the necessary tasks one had to do – the calling of people, the making of all the arrangements with the funeral home and the cemetery… Now the thought of having all that time off was terrifying.
 The numbness of the past days was rapidly giving way to the reality of what had happened.
 And that reality was too painful to even wrap his mind around.
 What was he supposed to do?
 Without her presence, he felt like an intruder, as if he didn't belong there; wandering around their house lost, like a ghost himself – unable to engage with anything or anyone.

 Normally, he would have just ignored his superior's order and gone back to work, but he knew this time that Captain Murphy would stand his ground.
 Besides, even Martin had to admit he wasn't ready to face the other detectives – to see the look in their eyes, to hear their mumbled words of sympathy.
 Grabbing the remote, he turned on the TV, flipping through the channels without even knowing what he was watching.
 But he preferred it to the tomb-like silence that now engulfed him.
 He stayed there on the couch until he passed out.

-Thankfully, for once, he couldn't recall the details of the dream, but he knew from the trembling of his hands, that it hadn't been a good one.
+Thankfully, for once, he couldn't recall the details of the dream, but he knew from the rapid pounding of his heart and the knot in his stomach, that it hadn't been a good one.